 Doctoral students: **dec 2018 update** I have funding available for one PhD student to join my lab.
 I envision PhD students as self-driven, junior collaborators with whom I would love to establish common areas of interest.
 My work stands in a relatively fast paced academic environment with frequent conference submissions and transparency of data, code and process as part of the academic ethics framework.
 I would like to foster a culture of positive collaboration, mutual trust, rapid iteration, openness (in collaborating with and drawing from multiple disciplines) and shared credit in terms of co-authorships and (potential) accolades.

 You will need to apply to our PhD program in computational sciences – which is a very unique program combining the best of what mathematics, statistics and computer science has to offer.
 The Marquette MSCS department is a rather unique one.
 The next deadline is January 15, 2019.

 I am also very happy to serve as a committee member for students in other departments at Marquette (if relevant to my interests) or in other schools if you need an external committee member.

-Undergraduates:**summer 2018 update** I am looking for 1-2 bright undergraduate students to work with me over summer 2018 in a funded position.
+Undergraduates:**dec 2018 update** I am looking for 1-2 bright undergraduate students to work with me over summer 2019 in a funded position.
 I can also work with you during the semester if you take research credits/independent study with me.
 This is a great way to be introduced into the world of research.
 You should apply to our NSF-funded REU program.
 If you an honors student, then you can apply to the Honors Undergraduate Summer Research Fellowship program to acquire funding.
 Please come to talk to me during office hours or schedule a meeting via email.
 I would like to know more about your future directions and interests!